 The Shock Sub impact and vibration reduction sub is a drillstring component that absorbs and dampens the variable axial dynamic loads produced by the drill bit during routine drilling and milling operations.
-The Shock Sub is most beneficial when drilling in hard rock, broken formations, and intermittent hard and soft streaks.
+It is most beneficial when drilling in hard rock, broken formations, and intermittent hard and soft streaks.
 Reducing the impact loads helps to increase ROP; improve borehole quality; and extend the life of the cutting structure, bearings, connections, and surface equipment—all translating to a lower cost of drilling per foot.

 Advances in drilling technology have necessitated the redesign of shock tools to account for new parameters: